 When I think of Western Europe, historical paintings, fascinating architecture, and good beer initially come to mind.
-So when Eric and I were mapping out potential routes for our trip, we knew we wanted to incorporate museums, castles and monasteries, and local eateries and markets into our itinerary.
+So when my partner and I were mapping out potential routes for our trip, we knew we wanted to incorporate museums, castles and monasteries, and local eateries and markets into our itinerary.
 Moreover, visiting our Dutch friends, Veerle and Ciro, was another important aspect of our plans, as we hadn’t seen them in a few years.
 As soon as we looped them in on the dates and places we were hoping to visit, it became clear that we ought to take this trip as a foursome considering they were interested in exploring similar points of interest, and were equipped to show us the local gems of their home.

 To tone with the length of our trip, we settled on three countries: England, Belgium, and of course, the Netherlands.
 England, for its charming countryside, Roman and Gothic relics, and old pubs.
 Belgium, for its architectural wonders, Trappist beers, and all the waffles one can consume.
 The Netherlands, for its bustling museums, casual bicycle culture, and vast array of canals.

 One of our first days in England was spent at the Borough Market, one of London’s largest and oldest food markets.
 The market itself has a long and winded history dating all the way back to the 11th century.
 It is supposedly said that Snorri Sturluson, an Icelandic poet and historian, wrote about the London Bridge’s destruction in 1014, and described the Borough Market as a “great market town”.
 While this was the earliest written record of the market, some believe it could have been around centuries before this.
 Today, the sprawling street market contains over 137 stalls, from authentic Thai street food to handmade Italian pasta and gnocchi.
 According to multiple online sources, it attracts a grand 4.5 million visitors per year.